 Just click the Apply Now button to apply for this card.
 You’ll be taken to HSBC’s site to apply, where you can provide your personal information.

 This card is rated for good credit.
 So you’ll need to have a decent credit history and financial situation to improve your odds of being approved.
 HSBC will pull either your Equifax or Experian credit report.
 They may pull both.

-The Citi Simplicity® Card - No Late Fees Ever (Review), as the name suggests, is simple like the HSBC card.
-For no annual fee, it provides a 0% introductory APR on balance transfers for 21 months.
-That’s about as high as they usually come, but it doesn’t cover purchases like the HSBC card.
+The Citi Simplicity® Card – No Late Fees Ever (Review), as the name suggests, is simple like the HSBC card.
+For no annual fee, it provides a 0% introductory APR on purchases and balance transfers for 18 months.

 After the intro rates end, purchases and balance transfers will both get an APR of 14.74% - 24.74% (Variable).